Ayrshire and Arran

 SPICT multidisciplinary working group – Jennifer Wilson (Lung Cancer CNS), Evelyn Paterson & Mairi Armstrong (Palliative Care CNSs), Dr Stan Wright (Respiratory Physician), Elizabeth Ramage (Respiratory Ward Charge Nurse), Olwyn Lamont (Respiratory CNS), Paul Baughan (Lead Cancer GP), Dr Gill Foster (Hospice Associate Specialist)

-SPICT is being introduced into the Acute Medical Unit (AMU) and the general medical wards in Forth Valley Royal Hospital ( a large district general hospital in central Scotland) as part of an ongoing project to improve recognition and responses to the ‘deteriorating patient’.
+SPICT is being used in the Acute Medical Unit (AMU) and the general medical wards in Forth Valley Royal Hospital (a large district general hospital in central Scotland) as part of an ongoing project to improve recognition and responses to the ‘deteriorating patient’.

 Early anticipation, collaborative care planning and decision-making are the primary drivers for this project.
 In AMU, when a patient is identified as deteriorating on the National Early Warning Score (NEWS) alert system, SPICT is used as part of the assessment process.
 The goal is to help staff use a structured response to physiological deterioration.
 The outcome of the assessment might include appropriate anticipatory care planning for people with life limiting conditions where escalation of care may not be appropriate.
 Using the SPICT helps staff identify unmet palliative/supportive care needs.